“Beautiful and deeply moving . . . Cornwell explores what it takes to start over with honesty, humor, and courage. A must-read.”

 “A truly beautifully written, heart wrenching memoir that brings the power of community, and the power of women, to every page.
 This is a survivor’s story, but it’s also a fairytale, one of darkness and light that has the happiest of endings - an ending that, like the circle of life that Betsy Cornwell brings so viscerally to the page, is just the beginning.
 Betsy takes you with her on an incredible journey from the cloying damp of an isolated cottage, chill with her fear, to the warmth and sweetness of of sunripened wild strawberries and stunning sunsets, her child in her arms every step of the way.
 Emotional, spellbinding, inspirational, Ring of Salt is a tour-de-force of a book. ”

 “A stunning memoir, intimate and vast at once.
 Ring of Salt is a story of human interactions - nurturing, sexual, supportive and destructive, which Cornwell captures in all their complexity, intensity and inconsistency.
 What I love is her refusal to simplify or polarise her experience.
 Instead, she wrangles with the messiness of human connection, of the twin pull of an abusive relationship, the exhilaration and exhaustion of parenting, the power and abjection of motherhood.
 Braver still, is her insistence on looking, face-on, at our material reliance, debunking the myth of the American Dream to remind us of our dependency on one another, our interconnectedness.
-This is a very special book ”
+This is a very special book.”